 PressAmplifying youth voices for community transformation.

 Groundswell is a social justice organization that uses the arts as a vehicle to promote youth development and empowerment.
-The nonprofit was founded in 1996 by a group of New York City artists, educators and activists with the belief that art creates community, and community creates art.
+The nonprofit was founded in 1996 by a group of New York City artists, educators, and activists with the belief that art creates community, and community creates change.

 For more information about Groundswell's programs, events, or projects, reach out to Tiasia O'Brien at firstname.lastname@example.org or 718-254-9782 x 1009.